Life Fitness Treadmills

 They offer a 10 year warranty for motor, while the other brands usually offer lifetime warranty.

 The price starts at minimum $2,000 and it can go up to $7,000, or more.
 Yes, this is an unusually high price, we know.
-But who has this money to spend, should not overlook a Life Fitness treadmill, no matter if you consider purchasing one for your home or for commercial use.
+But if you have the money to spend, you shouldn't overlook a Life Fitness treadmill, no matter if you consider purchasing one for your home or for commercial use.